 If you or a loved one was injured in a car accident that may have been made worse by an auto defect, talk to an attorney.
 The Queens auto defect lawyers at Sullivan and Galleshaw represent the victims of defective auto parts and vehicles in New York City.
-For a free consultation on your case, contact our law offices today at (877) 311-HURT.
+For a free consultation on your case, contact our law offices today at (718) 550-6442.

 Defective Auto Part Examples

-Seat belts have the potential to suffer from a number of defects.
+- Seat Belts: Seat belts have the potential to suffer from a number of defects.
 First, many seat belts may appear fully latched without fully clicking into place.
 Others may have defects with the webbing of the strap itself.
-Still others may not be properly anchored at either end or the latch receiver.
+Still, others may not be properly anchored at either end of the latch receiver.
 With any of these defects, the seat belt may not hold during a collision.
-If any of the 3 anchor points comes loose or the webbing snaps, a seat belt may fail to protect you during a crash.
+If any of the 3 anchor points comes loose or the webbing snaps, a seat belt may fail to protect you during a crash

-Air bag defects are well documented, especially with Tanaka airbags.
+- Air Bags: Air bag defects are well documented, especially with Tanaka airbags.
 Some airbag inflators are not properly designed to withstand temperature and weather changes.
-This may make the housing and other materials brittle and fragile, so that they explode into dangerous shrapnel when the airbag goes off.
+This may make the housing and other materials brittle and fragile so that they explode into dangerous shrapnel when the airbag goes off.
 While manufacturers have learned lessons, some of these defective airbags still linger in older models or used cars’ airbag systems.

 Suing an Auto Manufacturer for Defective Cars in Queens